kanapadze/synthesia-midi-conversion/README.md

 Probably the best optical recognition software on the planet.
 Bad and very outdated user interface.

+* Switch to Microsoft GS Wavetable Synth for clarity in `MIDI/Audio > Device setup > MIDI Setup`.

 * `Space+Left Click` - play from the mouse position (most useful shortcut in Finale).

 * Use `File > Import > TIFF File`, `Add files to list`.
 The rest will be done almost automatically.